-The members of our corporate governance and nominating committee are , and . is the chairman of our corporate governance and nominating committee.
-Our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
+The members of our corporate governance and nominating committee are Dr. Sato and Dr. Schenkein.
+Dr. Sato is the chair of our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
 Specifically, the corporate governance and nominating committee will:

-- identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - evaluate the performance of our board of directors and of individual directors.
+- identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - · review developments in corporate governance practices; - · evaluate the adequacy of our corporate governance practices and reporting; and - · evaluate the performance of our board of directors and of individual directors.

-Our corporate governance and nominating committee will operate under a written charter, to be effective prior to the completion of this offering, which will satisfy the applicable rules of the SEC and the listing standards of
+Our corporate governance and nominating committee will operate under a written charter, to be effective prior to the completion of this offering, which will satisfy the applicable rules of the SEC and the listing standards of NASDAQ.